Doing Business in Cameroon

 - Cameroonian currency: CFA FRANC

-- The objective of the National Investment Corporation of Cameroon is to mobilize and focus on national savings.
+- The objective of the National Investment Corporation of Cameroon is to mobilise and focus on national savings.

 The Republic of Cameroon has four independent ports.
 The Autonomous Port of Douala represents 95% of shipping freight and international trade of Cameroon.

-Brasseries du Cameroon (Cameroon breweries) is a food processing company specializing in the manufacture and distribution of soft drinks.
+Brasseries du Cameroon (Cameroon breweries) is a food processing company specialising in the manufacture and distribution of soft drinks.